chef-boneyard/chef-fundamentals/slides/introduction/01_slide.md

 .notes Additional topics include: Data bags, Environments, LWRPs, Plugins, Reporting.
 This also may include questions asked during the course that have not been covered.

-# Agenda: Hack Day

-Opscode public Chef Fundamentals training is often followed by a Hack Day.

-* Mini-tutorials/talks
-* Demonstrations
-* Collaboration and learning
-* Hacking on Chef, cookbooks and more!
-* Venue varies by location

-.notes Discuss any relevant hack day event logistics.
-If no hack day, skip.

 # Course Artifacts